Turning over a new leaf is hard. Especially when no one believes that you're sincere about it, and won't forgive willingly.

 A character who reforms in a particularly unsubtle way and does not face rejection and scorn afterward, but instead finds the heroes welcoming him with open arms and perhaps a nice cake, has undergone Badass Decay.

 A subtrope to Rejected Apology.
 Contrast The Farmer And The Viper, where someone given the opportunity this reformer seeks turns it against his benefactors or Redemption Rejection where a villain is offered a chance to reform only for the villain to refuse.
 Also contrast with Easily Forgiven where a formerly villainous character is quickly forgiven for any crimes they may have committed as soon as they start helping the good guys.
-Compare Heel Face Door Slam, where the villain never even gets to start their journey to redemption; and Redemption Failure, where they embark on said journey but are turned around by external forces half-way through.
+Compare Heel Face Door Slam, where the villain never even gets to start their journey to redemption (or attempts to but is rebuffed because their old actions really were too far beyond the pale for anything resembling a convincing redemption); and Redemption Failure, where they embark on said journey but are turned around by external forces half-way through.
 See also Villain Ball Magnet.
 May result from a Third Act Misunderstanding.
 If the heroes did forgive him, but still give him this sort of treatment, then it's Forgiven But Not Forgotten.

 Like any trope dealing with Heel Face Turns, this page is likely to contain spoilers.
 Tread carefully.